 - Assist with the management of the marketing budget; for example, through processing invoices

-- Communication skills: As a marketing co-ordinator you will need excellent command of written English.
+- Communication skills: As a marketing co-ordinator you will need an excellent command of written English.
 But confidence in spoken English also needs to be high as you will often be the first point of contact outsiders have with the marketing department, as well as having to present ideas to others.

 - Multi-tasking: The ability to multi-task and meet different deadlines with minimal supervision is paramount.